Project PEOLC30

 Project Activity

-• Stage 1 worked with service users to initially review the SNAP Tool and SNAP for acute mental health settings through focus groups (RQ1-2/O1-O2)
+• Stage 1 worked with service users to initially review the SNAP Tool and SNAP for mental health settings through focus groups (RQ1-2/O1-O2)

-• Stage 2 worked with service users to adapt the SNAP Tool and begin to operationalise SNAP for acute mental health through a service user workshop and interviews (RQ1-2/O1-O2)
+• Stage 2 worked with service users to adapt the SNAP Tool and begin to operationalise SNAP for mental health through a service user workshop and interviews (RQ1-2/O1-O2)

-• Stage 3 worked with clinicians to optimise operationalisation of SNAP for acute mental health through a clinician workshop (RQ2/O2)
+• Stage 3 worked with clinicians to optimise operationalisation of SNAP for mental health through a clinician workshop (RQ2/O2)

 Anticipated outputs